andybalaam/articles-choose-the-right-level/choose-the-right-level.md

 You should try to choose a level where you can:

-1. express your requirements simply
+1. express your requirements simply.
-2. run the important parts of the code (not mock them out)
+2. run the important parts of the code (not mock them out).
-3. easily interpret test failures
+3. easily interpret test failures.

 You can tell when tests are at the right level when: